adobeio/adobeio-documentation/sign/webhooks/webhook_apis.md

-# Managing webhooks and subscriptions (webhook APIs)
+# Managing Webhooks and Subscriptions (Webhook APIs)

 ## On this page
 - [Endpoints](#endpoints)